unres/test_deploy/README.md

-This was a test application to test deploying an application to github pages.
-The full project is located at github.com/unres/food_finder
+**The full project is located at github.com/unres/food_finder**

+This test project followed: https://reactgo.com/deploy-react-app-github-pages/